 8. Akita Inu

-Once used for protecting royalty, the Akita has since retired from guard duty into the family life.
-These are a proud breed, and have unwavering respect for their owners and loved ones, but can overly protective at the same time.
-Their guarding traits are still very strong.
+The Akita are a proud breed, and have unwavering respect for their owners and loved ones, but can overly protective at the same time.

 9. Finnish Spitz